rohit1narode/demo/README.md

 # demo
-This is my first git rpositiory - Rohit
+This is my first git repositiory - Rohit